Our Projects

 Public exhibition and Submissions Report

-The EIS is placed on public exhibition through the NSW Department of Planning and Environment.
+The EIS is placed on public exhibition through the NSW Department of Planning, Housing and Infrastructure.
 Interested members of the public are invited to have their say during the exhibition period by way of formal submissions.
 A Submissions Report is then prepared, which aims to respond to the submissions received.

 Step 5/13